Glossary of Formal Languages and Compilation

 General MIDI (GM)

-standard defining 128 identically numbered sounds on all compatible devices.
+standard defining 128 sounds numbered identically across all compatible devices.

 → See I4